dhock999/service-atomsphere/service-atomsphere/README.md

 This service allows you to integrate your Flows with the Boomi Atomsphere API enabling you to build DevOps flows for your Boomi Integrate environment.

+TODO: Needs refactoring for performance to avoid instantiating ServiceMetadata for each transaction.
+That needs to be cached upon service startup for faster reuse.

 The Atomsphere API is documented here: https://help.boomi.com/bundle/integration/page/r-atm-AtomSphere_API.html

 The service includes Data Actions for the Atomsphere API objects such as Atom, Execution Record and all others.
 Message Actions are also included for actions such as ExecuteProcess.